-2018 201/
+31 December 2019 31 December 2018

-Total risk-weighted exposures 268,158 349,438
+Total risk-weighted exposures 218,034 268,158

-CET1 capital 59,110 73,257
+CET1 capital 42,597 59,110

-Tier 1 capital 59,110 73,257
+Tier 1 capital 42,597 59,110

-Total Capital 59,110 73,257
+Total capital 42,597 59,110

-% of Total Risk Weighted Exposures (CAR)
+% of Total risk weighted exposures (CAR)

-CET1 capital adequacy ratio 22.04% 20.96%
+CET1 capital adequacy ratio 19.54% 22.04%

-Tier1 capital adequacy ratio 22.04% 20.96%
+Tier1 capital adequacy ratio 19.54% 22.04%

-Total capital adequacy ratio 22.04% 20.96%
+Total capital adequacy ratio 19.54% 22.04%

+Minimum required capital adequacy ratio 12.50% 12.50%

 The allocation of capital between specific operations and activities is primarily driven by regulatory requirements.
 The Group's capital management policy seeks to maximise return on risk adjusted capital while satisfying all the regulatory requirements.
 The Group's policy on capital allocation is subject to regular review by the Board of Directors.
+The minimum required capital adequacy ratio by the CBB is 12.50% and the Group complied with this requirement at all times.

-During the year, the Group incurred losses of US\$ 13.4 Million and the Group's total equity as at 31 December 2018 was US\$ 58.8 Million which is less than the minimum capital requirement of US\$ 100 Million required under LR Module of Volume 2 of the Central Bank of Bahrain (CBB) rule book (LR 2.5.2B).
-The Board of Directors of the Bank are in the process of evaluating options to increase total equity above the minimum requirements of the CBB rulebook.
+During the year, the Group incurred losses of US\$ 18.95 million and the Group's total equity as at 31 December 2019 was US\$ 42.62 million which is less than the minimum capital requirement of US\$ 100 Million required under LR Module of Volume 2 of the Central Bank of Bahrain (CBB) rule book (LR 2.5.2B).
+The shareholders vide resolution dated 18 July 2019 have decided to convert the Bank to a 'Category 1' investment entity and have submitted the application for the same to the CBB.
+The minimum capital required for Category 1 investment entity is US\$ 2.65 million.

-27 SOCIAL RESPONSIBILITY
+26. SOCIAL RESPONSIBILITY

-The Group discharges its social responsibilities through donations to charitable causes and organisation.
+The Group discharges its social responsibilities through donations to charitable causes and organisation